 This required a dozen or so iterations because sometimes I'd comment out too many commands and the right speaker would stop working.
 Other times the combination of commands would hang the controller and it wouldn't process any further commands.
 At one point the combination of commands actually flipped the channels around so the right channel audio was playing through the left speaker.

-In any case, the stereo sound from OpenBSD is wonderful now and I can finally stop
+The stereo sound from OpenBSD is wonderful now and I can finally stop downmixing

-In case you ever need to do this,
+In case one ever needs to do this,

 sndiod can be run with